Tips for Financing Your Small Business #financefriday

 Look for a variety of financing sources – Funding sources are not just limited to financial institutions.
 There are a variety of government grants and programs that can help a small business get off the ground.
 A listing of government grants and loans can be found via the federal government’s Canada Business Network at www.canadabusiness.ca.

 Get organized – When meeting with a financial institution to discuss potential lending options for your small business be prepared to bring a lot of financial paperwork with you.
 In addition to your business plan, you should also bring copies of your personal banking records and statements in order for the financial institution to determine your ability to pay back the loan.
+Furthermore, it’s advisable to plan for any insurance costs your business may accrue along the way.
+Just remember to shop around for the best deals – for example if you work in the motor trade industry you could try to get a quote from one sure and then compare their coverage to other providers.

 Determine your lending needs – There is a wide range of lending products available to small businesses from operating lines of credits and credit cards to commercial mortgages.
 A small business advisor can help you navigate your options to ensure you pick the right lending product suited to your needs.